cjsmocjsmo/photo-frame-fltk/README.md

 Fltk should already be installed on the RaspberrypiOS already.

-When running on the Pi Pico you will need to increase the swapfile size.
+When running on the Pi Pico W you will need to increase the swapfile size.
 Do this first or you will have problems.

 Edit the file /etc/dphys-swapfile